makersacademy/airport_challenge/README.md

 - I extract verbs and nouns into functional representation table
 - I used a voice memo and lego to help me understand the domain
 - I created a domain model using Lucidchart
+- As no default capacity was given, I've assumed a default capacity of 1 for each airport.

 ### 2.Test driving the development of the features